Guide: The Sangre de Cristo Range Traverse

 Camp on the pass at some good albeit dry spots.
 If you don’t have enough water, remember that there may be a flowing spring to the west side of the pass.
 If not, you’ll have to find the spring to the south of the pass, as documented in Segment 4 of this guide.

 Get up as early as possible to start your odyssey on the ridgeline towards Galena Peak.
 Your goal is to complete as much as possible of the ridgeline and to get down below Simmons Peak and into the trees to camp in relatively safety.
 Even the fire-ravaged ridgeline after Simmons is a better option than camping on the ridgeline above treeline.
 At the very least, attempt to make it to PT 12401 and into its depressions.
-If its windy/stormy and you haven’t made it that far, camp below the main ridgeline to the east, using a subsidiary ridgeline.
+If it’s windy/stormy and you haven’t made it that far, camp below the main ridgeline to the east, using a subsidiary ridgeline to carefully get down.

 Source and save some water for the next day.